 Ravana

 Loved this depiction of Ravana in his golden court.
-The detailing of the court in dark grey and golden columns, garments is amazing.
+The detailing of the court in dark grey and golden columns, and garments is amazing.

 Our guide told us that the figures sitting on the small mats are Rama and Sita and since it was painted after the war scene.
 I assume this is a scene from Rameshwara on Rama’s return from Lanka.